Visit Booker T. Washington National Monument with Kids

 Hands-On History Day Trip for Families

-To celebrate Black history in Virginia, explore the humble beginnings of Booker T. Washington: born a slave on the Burroughs farm in 1856, he grew up to become the most prominent African-American educator and orator of the late 19th and early 20th centuries.
+To celebrate Black history in Virginia, explore the humble beginnings of Booker T. Washington at the Booker T. Washington National Monument: born a slave on the Burroughs farm in 1856, he grew up to become the most prominent African American educator and orator of the late 19th and early 20th centuries.

 About Booker T. Washington